 You’re in Edinburgh with a free day, and St Andrews is calling.
 Whether you’re drawn by legendary golf courses, dramatic medieval ruins, or simply that fresh Scottish coastal air, this university town delivers.
 The journey’s only 90 minutes away, but here’s the thing: getting there smartly makes all the difference.
-Choose the wrong route or timing, and you’ll miss the best parts.
-Let’s figure out how to make this day trip actually worth your while.

 Is a St Andrews Day Trip From Edinburgh Worth It?
 (Time and Feasibility)